kpessa/project-2/README.md

 * Counties with the higher percentage of population reporting fair or poor health, uninsured population or lower median income (e.g. Hendry and Glades) tend to show a higher vulnerability score (over 0.9), meaning at a greater risk in the face of pandemic.

 * Miami-Dade has the highest number of cases, deaths, case rates and death rates (per 100,000 population) as of 9/30/2020, as well as the largest population size.

-Population and population density may have been some of driving factors for the widespread COVID impact.
+* Among the variables analyzed in the scatter plot, population appears to have the highest correlation (0.9) with COVID case and death rates.
+While this might seem intuitive (larger population tends to give larger samples), considering how contagious COVID-19 is, population size and also density may indicate people's ability to socially distance, which is key factor in the spread of COVID cases.

 #### **Ideas for Next Steps**

-* Explore further the correlation between population size/density with case number, case rates, death toll and death rates.
-For example, add population variables to the x-axis of the scatter plot
+* Explore further the correlation between population density with case number, case rates, death toll and death rates.
+For example, add population variables to the x-axis of the scatter plot .

-* Add data of all other states to the dashboard
+* Add data of all other states/counties to the dashboard and conduct more correlation analyses with larger samples to see how various correlation coefficients may or may not change.